Four Approaches to Artificial General Intelligence

 The neural approaches, sometimes called "connectionist", try to imitate the human brain in someway.

 The neural approaches inspired by neuroscience try to faithfully reproduce the human brain.
 My post Neuromorphic vs. Neural Net explains the differences between neuromorphic approaches with artificial neural networks.

 Artificial Neural Networks, while originally inspired by the human brain in the 1950s, now continue to refer to that basic original architecture and no longer have an explicit goal of accurately modeling the human brain.

 Most promising in this category are Neural Turing Machines (such as being commercialized by DeepMind, acquired by Google).
 NTMs add internal state to conventional neural networks.

 Machine learning, especially neural networks, have been dominating headlines to the point of eclipsing the rest of AI, such as historic symbolic AI described below.
 The downside of neural networks is their opacity -- they are "black boxes" and there is no way to infuse human-curated knowledge directly.

 The Cyc project is still going on ever since 1984 to encode all of human common sense into a massive graph.
-A more recent, more comprehensive, and more ambitious project is OpenCog, the architecture of which is illustrated at the top of this blog post.
+A more recent, more comprehensive, and more ambitious project is OpenCog, the architecture of which is illustrated at the top.
 OpenCog uses hypergraphs (graphs where edges touch more than two vertices), probabilistic reasoning, and a variety of specialized knowledge stores and algorithms.